The best passes for cycling

 The Best Mountain Passes to Climb by Bike: A Guide for Cycling Enthusiasts

 Climbing mountain passes by bike is one of the greatest challenges for cyclists.
-These climbs not only offer a test of strength and resilience, but also breathtaking scenery and immense personal satisfaction.
+These ascents offer not only a test of strength and resilience, but also breathtaking scenery and immense personal satisfaction.
 Here is a selection of the best mountain passes to climb by bike, spread across the world.

 1. Col du Tourmalet (France)